TosinPhillip/Spaceship-Titanic-EDA/README.md

 # Tianic EDA
- A special/altered titanic dataset aimed at just teaching Exploratory Data Analysis
+ A special/altered titanic dataset aimed at just teaching Exploratory Data Analysis.
+The major focus is EDA but classification is also done.